My friends know that I’m a Disney fan and frequent the parks with my Annual Pass.

 The first thing I do when entering the park is get a Fast Pass for a popular attraction.
 In Disneyland that would be Space Mountain, Indiana Jones, or Splash Mountain.
 In California Adventure that would be Guardians of the Galaxy, Soarin’ Over The World, Cars, or Toy Story.

 A Fast Pass allows you to move to the front of the line during a specific time slot.
 Have one person get them for everyone while you get in line for something else and meet back up.
-Or, you can now purchase MaxPass in the Disneyland App for $10 per person that allows you to obtain Fast passes via your smart phone, so you don’t have to run around to the Fast Pass stations (worth it in my opinion).
+Or, you can now purchase MaxPass in the Disneyland App that allows you to obtain Fast passes via your smart phone, so you don’t have to run around to the Fast Pass stations (worth it in my opinion)!

 6. Use the Disneyland App on your smart phone to check wait times.